RhetTbull/recover_photos_albums/README.md

 to create a new album with the same name as the deleted album and add the photos to the album.

 > [!NOTE]
-> Your terminal app (`Terminal.app` unless you are using a custom terminal) will prompt for permissions to access the Photos database and to automate Photos.The script will not work without these permissions.
+> Your terminal app (`Terminal.app` unless you are using a custom terminal) will prompt for permissions to access the Photos database and to automate Photos.
+The script will not work without these permissions.
 If you encounter issues running the script, check in `System Settings... > Privacy & Security > Photos` to ensure the terminal has acces as well as `System Settings... > Privacy & Security > Automation` to ensure the terminal has access to Photos.

 ## Limitations